HuyaneMatsu/hata/docs/topics/wip_plugins.md

 /file_2.py
 ```

-If `file_1.py` imports from `file_2.py`, the two file will be linked together and by default when any of them is
+If `file_1.py` imports from `file_2.py` then the two files will be linked together and, by default, when any of them is
 reloaded, both will be.

 ### Sub module trees

 Sub-module trees are applied to directories which have an `__init__.py` files in them.
-They can be either weak or strong sub module trees.
+They can be either weak or strong sub-module trees.

 ### Strong sub-module trees

 Strong sub-module trees can be handy when dealing with a command with sub-commands.

-Imagine that each sub-command has it's own file.
+Imagine that each sub-command has its own file.

 ```
 /__init__.py